Western Australian Hall of Champions

-In 1983, the Sportswriters' Association of Western Australia proposed a Western Australian Hall of Champions to honour past athletes from the state who had made a significant impact in their sport.
-The Government of Western Australia asked the then-recently created Western Australian Institute of Sport (WAIS) to develop the concept and the Hall of Champions was inaugurated by Keith Wilson, the Minister for Sport and Recreation, on 19 August 1985.
+The Western Australian Hall of Champions was created in 1983 by the then-recently created Western Australian Institute of Sport (WAIS).
+The Sportswriters' Association of Western Australia had suggested the development of a Hall of Champions to the Government of Western Australia, to honour past athletes from the state who had made a significant impact in their sport.
+It was inaugurated by Keith Wilson, the Minister for Sport and Recreation, on 19 August 1985.

 Fourteen foundation inductees were made in 1985 and since then several new inductees are made each year at a dinner hosted by WAIS.
 The award is the highest honour that can be accorded a West Australian sportsperson.